Finding the best online savings account to put your money in is a crucial decision.

 I have been a Discover Bank customer for many years and continue to like and use their online savings account.
 They continue to be one of the leaders in the industry thanks to excellent customer service and user-friendly credit cards.

 With a Discover Online Savings Account your money will earn a very decent interest rate on all balances — often times one of the highest savings rates around.

 To open a a new savings account there’s no minimum balance needed and no monthly fee.

-I have been using Digit since January 2015 so I just passed the two-year anniversary mark.
+I have been using Digit since January 2015 so I just passed the three-year anniversary mark.
 Since then I’ve enjoyed Digit so much that my husband and friends even use Digit to save money.

 The account is free for the first 100 days and automatically withdraws money (only if you can afford it!) from your checking account every few days.